 Just after making partner at my law firm, I made a life-changing decision to leave my legal career behind.
 I wanted to give back and "pay it forward" by working directly with students, somehow.

 Sage Corps began as an idea on a legal pad to send an army (a "corps") of college students abroad to get impactful professional experience.
 We started with five students in Buenos Aires in 2013.
 Today, we run programming on five continents for hundreds of students.
-We look for top college students to study abroad, work with our global startups, and learn from our robust network of "Sages" (career mentors and alumni) and corporate partners.
+We look for top college students to intern abroad with global startups and learn from our robust network of "Sages" (career mentors and alumni).
 Sound exciting to you?
 We would love to meet you!